 Keep your staff involved in the process.
 It is their knowledge and insight that will help keep defining more potential solutions and benefits.
 Since you have mapped out the people, process, and tools, your next step is to maintain your list.
 Finalizing Integration

 Integrating Digital Transformation and its components into a company’s business practices can seem like a daunting task at the onset.
-Keep in mind that digital transformation is about more than just changing technologies.
+Keep in mind that this is about more than just changing technologies.
 A successful digital transformation also means changing how you use technology, implementing steps to help your small business, and adopting new ways of thinking about and interacting with customers.

 In the end, it’s about making your business more agile, competitive, and sustainable.